-· Kansas Repair Communities, a coalition of local Mennonite churches has had several meetings and is committed to focus our first advocacy/legislative campaign on the subject of Missing and Murdered Indigenous Women/People.
+Kansas Repair Communities, a coalition of local Mennonite churches has had several meetings and is committed to focus our first advocacy/legislative campaign on the subject of Missing and Murdered Indigenous Women/People.
 At this point we are at work to educate ourselves on this issue, nationally and in the state of Kansas, by first reading local bestselling writer Laurie Dove’s novel, Mask of the Deer Woman, in preparation for meeting with her in November to discuss her interest in this issue.
 She will provide us with discussion questions.
-You can begin to do your own research on MMIW/P. A list of resources for study is coming.
+You can begin to do your own research on MMIW/P. A list of resources for study is in the gathering place.
 Read the novel as we all begin to learn together about the issue in preparation for taking further action together in Kansas.

 Pastor Joanna’s 1887 Cafe office hours are from 8-10 a.m. on Wednesdays.
 Stop in and say “hi”!
 Joanna will be on vacation from October 20-26.